rhagelstrom/FG-Forge-Updater/CONTRIBUTING.md

 ## Code Submissions

-If your text editor doesn't support [.editorconfig](https://editorconfig.org/), please reference the [.editorconfig](.editorconfig) file for some basic formatting norms.
+If your text editor doesn't support [.editorconfig](https://editorconfig.org/), please reference the [.editorconfig](.editorconfig file) for some basic formatting norms.
 Regardless, `ruff format .` should be run to standardize formatting before attempting to commit.